 What was the Relevance of the Deceased's Intention?

-In considering whether or not adequate provision had been granted to Jenny, that court had regard to the deceased’s testamentary intention, noting the following:
+In considering whether or not adequate provision had been granted to Jenny, the Court had regard to the deceased’s testamentary intention, noting the following:

 - Moreover, given Jenny’s circumstances and needs, adequate provision had not been made.
 Notably, at the time of trial, Jenny was unemployed, had substantial debts and was responsible for the care of her elderly father.
 Although it was conceded that some of the debts accrued by Jenny and her partner were the result of lifestyle choices, it was clear that Jenny did not really have much in terms of property.
 Additionally, despite the modest size of the estate, it was capable of making reasonable provisions for both Jenny and Karen, and an increase in Jenny’s provision would not have an unduly negative effect on Karen.

-Family provision is generally seen as the exception to the principle of testamentary freedom, and the power exercised by the court will not be confined by a reluctance to interfere with the wishes of the deceased.
-While the court will have regard to any explanations given by the deceased or their reasons for excluding a potential beneficiary, the existence of such intentions does not relieve the court from their obligation to engage in the relevant enquiry under the Succession Act.
+Family provision is generally seen as the exception to the principle of testamentary freedom, and the Court's power is not be confined by a reluctance to interfere with the wishes of the deceased.
+While the Court will have regard to any explanations given by the deceased or their reasons for excluding a potential beneficiary, the existence of such intentions does not relieve the Court from their obligation to engage in the relevant enquiry under the Succession Act.
 Essentially, a claim for family provision will turn on the question of whether or not the applicant has been left with adequate provision, not on the deceased’s testamentary intentions.

 DISCLAIMER: The information provided above is published for general informational purposes only and is not intended to be nor should it be relied upon as a substitute for legal or other advice.